 "Life as a survivor has its challenges.
 Some late effects of the disease or treatments might remain with us.
 We might have a little pain in the back, pain in the hands, or it might affect our appearance.
 But those never make me feel discouraged—never make me feel down.
 I know I am strong, and this journey even makes me stronger." —Sitara Khan

 Sitara was diagnosed with an advanced stage of rhabdomyosarcoma when she was 12 years old.
 She overcame many challenges during her treatment.
 Today, she helps other children and families face cancer in India.

 Soft tissue sarcomas can return years later.
 The tumor can come back in the same place or in another part of the body.

 Your child will need follow-up care to screen for recurrence after treatment ends.
 The medical team will tell you which tests are needed and how often your child should have checkups.

 Children treated for soft tissue sarcoma are at risk for late effects related to therapy.
 Specific problems depend on the location of the tumor and the type of therapy your child received.

 Long-term effects of surgery can include loss of function and changes in appearance.

-Survivors treated with radiation therapy may have impaired growth, bone disease, and other problems due to treatment as well as increased risk of second cancers.
+Survivors who were treated with radiation therapy may have growth problems, bone disease, and other issues due to treatment.
+They may also have a higher risk of second cancers.

 All survivors should continue to have regular physical checkups and screenings by a primary physician.
-For general health and disease prevention, survivors should adopt healthy lifestyle and eating habits.
+A healthy lifestyle and eating habits can also help.